Overview and Offerings on this Site

 Port Townsend WA USA

-Edward's son William 2nd, born in Santa Monica, became a lawyer and raised a family in the San Fernando Valley.
-Later in life he too answered the carouselmaker's call to carve animals and make several small carousels.
-His son William 3rd worked on wooden sailboats and during travels in his 20's and built his first carousel in Chiapas, Mexico at 30.
-After some more boat work and a wood carving visit to Quebec he moved to Port Townsend WA where he and his wife Penny raised three children.
-Upon William 2nd's death in 1991, William 3rd took on the joyful challenge and task of fitting the Dentzel Carousel Company into the age of computers.
-Simple 10 rider wooden carousels with hand-crank, foot-pedal and electric powered mechanisms have become the style chosen to carry the craft into the 21st century.
+Edward's son William 2nd, born in Santa Monica, California became a lawyer and raised a family in the San Fernando Valley.
+In mid-life he too answered the carouselmaker's call to carve animals and make several small carousels (still in operation across America).
+After graduating univerisity his son William 3rd worked on wooden sailboats and carousel restorations during travels in his 20's eventually building his first full carousel in Chiapas, Mexico at age 30.
+After some more boat work and a wood carving stay in Saint Jean-Port Joli, Quebec he moved to Port Townsend WA where he and his wife Penny raised three children completely immersed in the carousel world.
+Upon William 2nd's death in 1991, William 3rd continued the joyful task of fitting the Dentzel Carousel Company into the age of computers.
+Community and student participation, focus on what the children really want and simple 5/10/15 rider wooden carousels with hand-crank, foot-pedal and electric powered mechanisms have become the style chosen to carry the craft into the 21st century.

 Thank you for visiting this site,